 Sometimes it’s easy for homeowners to identify a chimney that needs repair; sometimes it’s not so easy.
 Symptoms of a chimney that needs attention include smoke backfilling into a room, a fire that’s hard to start, or water dripping into the firebox.
 Even though an annual inspection would likely have prevented these problems from ever occurring, we come across plenty of chimneys that desperately need repairs because they’ve gone too long without being inspected and/or cleaned.
 Homeowners shouldn’t put off chimney repairs, as further delay could have disastrous consequences.

 Most chimneys require repair because of basic wear and tear issues, like the amount of wood burned every year and the type of wood burned.
-And of course animals and weather (think high winds, extreme rain, tornadoes, and lightning) can damage a chimney, causing it to crack, leak, and shift.
+And of course animals and weather can damage a chimney, causing it to crack, leak, and shift.

 - A dripping sound.
 Water is the chimney’s number one enemy.
 A dripping noise in your chimney indicates a leak, which can cause profound damage if ignored.